Squatters taking the land from the Aboriginals and got wealthy and influential

 The Aboriginal Wars.

 The situation for the Aboriginal people however, started to deteriorate sharply after the convict settlement was closed.
-Until that time settlement was limited to the penal settlement while there were problems the Turball people still lived around that area.
-After is was opened up squatters flooded in.
+Until that time settlement was limited to the penal settlement while there were problems the Jagera, Turrbul, Giabal and Jarowair people living in this area.
+After the lands were opened up the squatters flooded in.
 The Moreton Bay area and beyond started to see large numbers of new settlers.
 As the squatters extended their properties and more started to arrive, the Aboriginal people were pushed of their lands.
 They obviously didn’t take this laying down and significant armed resistance took place, especially between 1842 and 1844.
 In 1842 the last Penal Colony Commander had left Brisbane and while the official authority was situated in Sydney, the area was basically left to their own.
 Most squatters were magistrates and therefore had a certain level of legal authority.
 They requested military assistance from NSW to fight against the Aboriginal population.
 During the 1840s the number of soldiers increased from 20 to 50 and at its peak close to 100.
 Magistrate squatters could demand the soldiers to come and assist to rid them of Aboriginal people who objected the take over of their land.
 As a consequence thousands of people were killed by the Squatters and their soldiers as spears were no match for guns.
 The military never intervened in the massacres and killings on behalf of the Aboriginals.
 Towards the end of the decade the armed rebellions were broken and in 1850 the last British soldiers left Brisbane to be replaced by a locally formed militia and soon there after the Native Police arrived in the area who killed even more Aboriginal people over the following decades.